woss/ipwb/README.md

 - The [Decentralized Web Summit 2018's](https://www.decentralizedweb.net/) IPFS Lab Day in San Francisco, CA in August 2018.

 ### Citing Project

+We have numerous publications related to this project, but the most significant and primary one was published in TPDL 2016. ([Read the PDF](http://www.cs.odu.edu/~mkelly/papers/2016_tpdl_ipwb.pdf))

 > Mat Kelly, Sawood Alam, Michael L. Nelson, and Michele C. Weigle. __InterPlanetary Wayback: Peer-To-Peer Permanence of Web Archives__.
 In _Proceedings of the 20th International Conference on Theory and Practice of Digital Libraries_, pages 411–416, Hamburg, Germany, June 2016.

 ```latex